StevenMDixon/IJScript/Tips.md

 ## for/of/in

-I feel as though I have failed you.
-Do you not remember how many time I explained that statements that require block scope will not work for this.

-Fortunatly for you with much glee I am happy to tell you there is a way to iterate through things with out for loops.
+Fortunatly there is a way to iterate through things in ES6 with out for loops.

  ### Iterators